Table of Contents

 Examples of Non-Verbal communication

-There are many ways we use Non-verbal communication in our daily lives to communicate.
-Let’s look at some of the most common examples of non-verbal communication.
+Non-verbal communication plays a crucial role in our everyday interactions.
+Let’s explore some of the most common examples of non-verbal communication:

-- Patting someone on the back for appreciating his or her work.
+- Patting someone on the back as a gesture of appreciation for their work.

-- Waving hands for saying goodbye to people.
+- Waving our hands to say goodbye to others.

-- Showing disinterest in conversation while not maintaining eye contact.
+- Demonstrating disinterest in a conversation by avoiding eye contact.

-- A warm hug for demonstrating happiness and emotions.
+- Giving a warm hug to convey happiness and emotions.

 Challenges with non-verbal communication